 garden, the different heights and layers gracefully draw the eye throughout.
 On a much larger scale in this case.
 I'm considering adding more ferns to my garden...maybe a collection

-which has a similar texture to the lengthy leaves below.
+which have a similar texture to the leaves below?
 Orby hedges wrapped around the expressive silhouettes and the dancers themselves added a light-heartedness.

 The pink figure must convey how you feel once you've hit a hole-in-one.
 Speaking of the dancing ladies, a mini placard told us more about them.
 Their enthusiasm was the brainchild